How eBay's Buyer Protection Program Works

-Generally speaking, eBay Buyer Protection is a promise to shoppers on the U.S. eBay site (eBay.com) that eBay will intervene in disputes between buyers and sellers and make things right when they have gone awry for buyers—and its a case where the seller has failed to act adequately to resolve the dispute.
+Generally speaking, eBay Buyer Protection is a promise to shoppers on the U.S. eBay site—eBay.com— that eBay will intervene in disputes between buyers and sellers to rectify issues when the seller has failed to act adequately to resolve the dispute.

 Buyers that file a successful claim under the program are usually:

 - Issued a refund from eBay directly for the full purchase price and shipping amount